jasi111/Dashaboard-Analatics/README.md

 # Data Analytics

-This project is a sample which shows data analytics using React JS with Chart.js library.
+This project is a sample which shows data analytics using **React JS with Chart.js library**.